- Took place Oct 17 – Oct 18, 2022

 The MN+ Digital Collections Conference and the Minnesota Digital Library Annual Meeting will be held jointly October 17-18, 2022.
-This year it will be a hybrid in-person and virtual event, with the in-person portion held in the Twin Cities.
+This year will be a hybrid format.
+The in-person portion will be held on Monday, October 17th at the Union Depot, 214 4th Street East, Saint Paul, MN 55101.
+The virtual day will be held on Tuesday, October 18th.

 The theme of this year's conference is "Emergence."
 For staff working with digital collections, what are the challenges and opportunities that emerged during the pandemic?
 How are they still impacting your work?
 Did you begin a new project or initiative that is now flourishing?
 What has changed in your work and how are you balancing maintaining core programs with the new?
 Join your colleagues as we explore and discuss these questions.